junxian428/HTB_Certified_Junior_Cybersecurity_Associate/12. Network Enumeration with Nmap/5. Saving the Results/README.md

 # Nmap done at Tue Jun 16 12:15:03 2020 -- 1 IP address (1 host up) scanned in 10.22 seconds

 <h3>Grepable Output</h3>

+@htb[/htb]$ cat target.gnmap

+# Nmap 7.80 scan initiated Tue Jun 16 12:14:53 2020 as: nmap -p- -oA target 10.129.2.28

+Host: 10.129.2.28 () Status: Up

+Host: 10.129.2.28 () Ports: 22/open/tcp//ssh///, 25/open/tcp//smtp///, 80/open/tcp//http/// Ignored State: closed (4)

+# Nmap done at Tue Jun 16 12:14:53 2020 -- 1 IP address (1 host up) scanned in 10.22 seconds

+<h3>XML Output</h3>

+@htb[/htb]$ cat target.xml

+<h3>Style sheets</h3>

+With the XML output, we can easily create HTML reports that are easy to read, even for non-technical people.
+This is later very useful for documentation, as it presents our results in a detailed and clear way.
+To convert the stored results from XML format to HTML, we can use the tool xsltproc.

+@htb[/htb]$ xsltproc target.xml -o target.html

+If we now open the HTML file in our browser, we see a clear and structured presentation of our results.

+<h3>Nmap Report</h3>

+More information about the output formats can be found at: https://nmap.org/book/output.html